This post may contain affiliate links. See my affiliate disclosure policy.

 What is Edamame?

-You can also make them to add protein to Marinated Celery Salad or even a soup like Vegan Minestrone Soup.
+You can also make edamame to boost protein in my Marinated Celery Salad or even a soup like Vegan Minestrone Soup.
 Try swapping fries with some pods next time you make Black Bean Burgers.
 You won’t regret it!

 labeled ingredients for how to make edamame including water, edamame pods and sea salt.